yoheLab/batCoatColor/README.md

 There are two sections of commented out code.

 - The first (os.rename block) is meant for moving gene files that did not have to be dedupe'd over to the output folder.
+To use this, first uncomment the code.
+Then, go to the second for loop of the main method and edit the if statement (line 79) switch the "if len(speciesSortedFolderFiles[x]) **>** 1:" to "if len(speciesSortedFolderFiles[x]) **==** 1:".
+Lastly, comment out the "result = " statement in the dedupe method (line 33).
 - The second is for if one would like to see the shell output of running the dedupe.sh script.

 This script was designed for unix systems, though it can function on windows using WSL.